SubhanRaj/Chishti-Chats/README.md

 We welcome contributions to Chishti Chats.
 If you are interested in contributing to this project, please read our [contributing guidelines](CONTRIBUTING.md).

+## License

+Chishti Chats is open-sourced software licensed under the [MIT license](LICENSE).
+You are free to use, modify, distribute, and sell it under the given license.